 The investigative team determined that, to prevent future occurrences, forensic psychiatric facilities should develop and implement a comprehensive written workplace violence injury prevention program.
 This program should include the following elements to reduce the risk of violent assaults to staff:

-The effects of violence can range in intensity and include the following:
+The effects of violence in healthcare can vary in scope ranging from individuals to organizations.
+Violence that affects individuals can range in intensity and include the following:

 To prevent violence in hospitals, employers should develop a safety and health program that includes: